logica-web/logica-web.github.io/docs/usrguide/recursion.md

 ---
 # Recursion

-Logica does allow recursion, for example given predicate `Parent` we can find acnestors via rules:
+## Overview
+Logica supports recursion but recursion in Logica is restricted to [Concrete Predicates](./functions.md).
+For example, given the predicate `Parent`, we can define ancestors using the following rules:

 ```
-Ancestor(x, y) :- Parent(x, y);
+Ancestor(x, y) distinct :- Parent(x, y);
-Ancestor(x, z) :- Parent(x, y), Ancestor(y, z);
+Ancestor(x, z) distinct :- Parent(x, y), Ancestor(y, z);
 ```
+>[!caution]
+> For recursive queries, it is advisable to always include the `distinct`.

-Recursion is only allowed for concrete predicates in Logica.
-Recursive predicates are computed via iteration, starting from an empty predicate and applying the rules a fixed number of steps, which is 8 (eitght) by default.
-For example predicate `N` defined as
+Recursive predicates are computed iteratively, starting from an empty predicate and applying the rules for a fixed number of steps, which defaults to 8 in Logica.
+For instance, the predicate `N` defined as:

 ```
 N(0);
 N(n + 1) :- N(n);
 ```

-evaluates to
+evaluates to:

 ```
 +------+